naimoon6450/moonblogs/content/posts/mehmandari.md

   src1="/images/feastwithfriend.jpg" cap1="A friend hosting elaborate and absolutely delicious dinners." src2="/images/beingmortal.jpg" cap2="Another gifting people their favorite book on their birthday death cafe experience." src3="/images/space.jpg" cap3="Another opening up their oasis of a home so we could throw a coffee popup."
->}} Another who went to pickup an AC wire only to find out someone else already picked it up.
+>}} Another who went to pickup an AC wire only to find out someone else already picked it up for me.
 Just to name a few.
 Mehmandari doesn't happen naturally, it has to be practiced.
 I still don't think there's one answer to what makes a friendship strong, but Mehmandari feels like a good place to start.